ATTORNEY CYNTHIA I. VALDEZ NAVARRO

-Attorney Valdez Navarro graduated from the University of California, Los Angeles (UCLA) with a Bachelor's degree in Arts.
-During her studies at UCLA she had the opportunity to do an internship at the Mexican American Legal Defense and Educational Fund (MALDEF) in Washington, D.C. where she helped draft and advocate for public policies affecting the Latino community.
-After graduating from UCLA, Attorney Valdez Navarro worked for Mayor Antonio Villaraigosa in the division of Neighborhood and Community Services as a liason between the Los Angeles community and the Mayor's Office.
+Attorney Valdez Navarro graduated from the University of California, Los Angeles (UCLA) with a Bachelor's degree in Arts, majoring in Political Science and with a minor in Chicano/a Studies.
+During her studies at UCLA, she had the opportunity to do an internship at the Mexican American Legal Defense and Educational Fund (MALDEF) in Washington, D.C., where she helped draft and advocate for public policies affecting the Latino community.
+After graduating from UCLA, Attorney Valdez Navarro worked for Mayor Antonio Villaraigosa in the division of Neighborhood and Community Services as a liaison between the Los Angeles community and the Mayor's Office.

-With many years of immigration experience and after many successfully approved immigration cases, Attorney Valdez Navarro decided to open Law Office of Cynthia I. Valdez Navarro in Torrance, California to continue to fight for those who want to achieve their American Dream.
+With many years of immigration experience and after many successfully approved immigration cases, Attorney Valdez Navarro decided to open the Law Office of Cynthia I. Valdez Navarro in Torrance, California, to continue to fight for those who want to achieve their American Dream.